 George Harrison was lead guitarist, songwriter and singer with The Beatles.
-Although often overshadowed by the partnership of Lennon and McCartney during the band’s lifetime, he emerged as a significant talent in his own right.
+Although often overshadowed by the partnership of John Lennon and Paul McCartney during the band’s lifetime, he emerged as a significant talent in his own right.

 The early years

 Harrison was born on 25 February 1943 in the family home at 12 Arnold Grove, Wavertree, Liverpool.

 His parents were Harold and Louise Harrison, who had roots in Ireland.
 They had three other children: Louise, Harry and Peter, all of whom were older than George.

 In 1950 the family moved to 25 Upton Green in Speke.
 George went to school at Dovedale Road, where he passed his 11 Plus and gained a place at the Liverpool Institute for Boys, a local grammar school.

 He attended the Institute between 1954 and 1959.
 Not an especially gifted child academically, Harrison struggled as a student and left without any qualifications.
 He had trouble relating to his teachers, and insisted on wearing tight jeans and long hair, much to his parents consternation.